Tajnost/100daysOfPython/README.md

 # 100 Days Of Python

 ## Introduction
-Welcome to my 100 Days of Python Challenge!
+Welcome to my 100 Days of Code: The Complete Python Pro Bootcamp!
 Over the next 100 days, I'll be learning Python from the ground up.
 My goal is to build a strong foundation in Python and programming principles, complete daily coding challenges, and work on several projects.
 The ReadMe is purely for me so I can stay more organised in my journey